heroku/kafka-packaging-scripts/README.md

    This packaging is driven by the configuration in [settings.sh](settings.sh).
 2. Run smoke tests to verify the generated packages.
 3. Deploy the generated packages to yum/apt/maven/... repositories, which in our case are hosted on AWS/S3.

+## Step 3: Handle further release logistics

+While we will not describe the various release logistics here, we do want to point out that there is follow-up work that needs to be done once a CP version is technically deployed and "released" as described above.
+Such follow-up work includes announcements and blog posts, for instance.

 <a name="prerequisites"></a>